taskcluster/generic-worker/README.md

 the task.

 All task commands run as the task user.
-After the task has completed, the user is deleted, together with its files.
+After the task has completed, the user is deleted, together with any files it has created.

-In order for tasks to have access to a graphical logon session, the host is configured for an automatic graphical logon as the new task user, and the machine is rebooted.
+In order for tasks to have access to a graphical logon session, the host is configured to logon on boot as the new task user, and the machine is rebooted.

-By default the generated users are standard (non-admin) users.
+By default the generated users are standard (non-admin) OS users.

 ### Task user lifecycle
 The worker configures the machine to automatically log